-Trail Improvements in Progress at Terrace Pond in Wawayanda State Park
+Trail Improvements at Terrace Pond in Wawayanda State Park

-Several trail improvements, which aim to make the trails easier to follow, are in progress throughout the Terrace Pond area in Wawayanda State Park.
-The improvements will include changing blaze colors and creating new trails.
+Several trail improvements, which aim to make the trails easier to follow, have been completed throughout the Terrace Pond area in Wawayanda State Park.
+The improvements include changing blaze colors and creating new trails.

 - Yellow blazing is complete for a portion of Terrace Pond North, entirety of Terrace Pond South, and portion of Terrace Pond Circular to create the Terrace Pond West Loop.

 - The new route of the Terrace Pond Red trail is complete.

 - Blue blazing is complete to create the Terrace Pond North Loop.